Hans07-real/Task-Management-App/README.md

 Overview
-This Python-based application provides a user-friendly interface for creating, managing, and tracking tasks.
-It leverages the power of Python's libraries and tools to offer a robust and efficient task management solution.
+This Python-based implementation provides for creating and managing tasks.
+It offer a robust and efficient task management solution.

 Features
 Task Creation: Add new tasks with detailed descriptions, due dates, and priorities.